Authentic Syrian Kanafeh Recipe

 Where was the largest kanafeh made?

-Although it didn’t make it to the Guiness Book of World Records, the largest kanafeh was made in Antakya, Turkey in 2017.
+Although it didn’t make it to the Guinness Book of World Records, the largest kanafeh was made in Antakya, Turkey in 2017.
 The kunafa weighed 1550 kgs and was 78 meters long.

 How long can I store the kanafeh in the refrigerator?